DanielHearn/danielhearn.github.io/src/blog/content/blog/death_valley/index.md

 ### Components

 Death valley like other Button Shy Games, consists of 18 cards with only one side with gameplay content.
-Each card has great art based on the real life aspect of Death Valley it represents along with the card name, tableau mechnic, card type, and details on the real aspect of the card.
+Each card has great art based on the real life aspect of Death Valley it represents along with the card name, number of stars (points), tableau mechnic, card type, and details on the real aspect of the card.

 ![Death Valley card example](./death_card.jpg)